tartley/tartley.github.io/pages/about.md

 .. date: 2020-06-11 16:12:34 UTC-05:00
 -->

-A website dedicated to oneself has been described — by my own Father, no less — as the greatest act of hubris.
+A website dedicated to oneself has been described — by my own father, no less — as the greatest act of hubris.
 Welcome aboard!

 ## Contact Jonathan Hartley